Educational Resources and e-learning

 Swimming e-learning Course

 British Blind Sport has teamed up with Walking for Health, Sensing Nature and Dr Karis Petty to produce a guide to help people understand how walks can be made safe and accessible for people living with sight loss.
-The advice features a series of ‘top tips’ for welcoming, supporting and sharing walking experiences with sight impaired walkers, including creating opportunities to set up new walking routes.
 This useful guide also explores why schemes like Walking for Health can be beneficial for people living with sight loss, raising awareness of the importance of tailored support, in both specialist and mainstream walking groups.